MatthewYancey/ml_art/README.md

 * Other datasets to try
     * Lisa Frank
     * Doctor Sues
+    * Arrival circles
+    * Radiohead album cover

 ## Notes
 * 200 Epochs is a good baseline
-* Searches
-    * grey abstract watercolor
-    * white abstract watercolor
-    * blue abstract watercolor